Supergirl (1984 film): Critical response

 James Lowder reviewed Supergirl in White Wolf Inphobia #57 (July 1995), rating it a 1 1/2 out of 5 and stated that "The movie's special effects vary in quality.
 A few of the flying sequences come close to capturing the magic of Reeve's first solo as Superman.
 Both the shadow monster that Dunaway conjures at the film's climax and the invisible stalker that she sends after Supergirl are well crafted [...]
 Unfortunately, a few good effects can't make Supergirl anything more than a mildly interesting but derivative superhero flick."

 RedLetterMedia included Supergirl in a 2014 episode of their Best Of The Worst review series.
 The panel offered praise for Supergirl's production quality, special effects, and individual performances, but criticized the film's plotting, scripting, treatment of the Supergirl character, and choice to center the conflict on the character of Ethan.
 Summarizing the film, reviewer Rich Evans likened Supergirl to "someone taking filet mignon and somehow making ramen noodles", while reviewer Jack Packard suggested that, "[the viewer] should watch this to know how not to write a lady."

-Supergirl holds an approval rating of and has an average rating of on Rotten Tomatoes based on reviews.
-Many of the reviews were negative, with Dunaway's campy performance especially reviled.
-The consensus reads: "The effects are cheesy, the story is aimless, and Supergirl's wide-eyed, cheery heroine simply isn't interesting."
-On Metacritic the film has a rating of 41 out of 100, indicating "mixed or average reviews" from 13 professional reviewers.
 Variety referred to the film as "intermittently enjoyable spectacle" and described "some well-staged effects highlights, notably a violent storm that threatens the school and the climax which Supergirl and Selena confront each other in the latter's mountain-top castle."
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Both Rita Kempley and Paul Attanasio of The Washington Post gave it positive marks.
 John Grant, writing in The Encyclopedia of Fantasy, was more positive about the film, describing Slater as "an exceptionally charming Supergirl" and wrote that Supergirl had some "excellent—and excellently realised—flights of imagination."
 Grant criticised the "inconsistent" characterization of Slater and Dunaway's characters.
-In conclusion, he stated while Supergirl "was less than the sum of its parts, not all of those parts are insignificant."
+In conclusion, he stated that while Supergirl "was less than the sum of its parts, not all of those parts are insignificant."

 Accolades

 The film was nominated for two Razzie Awards, including Worst Actor for Peter O'Toole and Worst Actress for Faye Dunaway.
 Helen Slater was nominated for a Saturn Award for Best Actress.
+The film is listed in Golden Raspberry Award founder John Wilson's book, The Official Razzie Movie Guide, as one of the 100 Most Enjoyably Bad Movies Ever Made.